louispaulet/louispaulet.github.io/louis-blog/public/posts/post6.md

 1. **Bias Mitigation**: Shuffling the answer choices significantly reduced the bias introduced by the order of answers.
 The mean accuracies across different permutations were more consistent, indicating that shuffling helps in mitigating positional bias.

 2. **Collective Intelligence**: By employing a voting mechanism across all permutations, we harnessed the power of collective intelligence, which resulted in higher overall accuracy.
 The voting method helped in selecting the most likely correct answer from the shuffled permutations.
+The average accuracy over the complete MMLU using the voting strategy is 60.87%, while the perfect performing letter order only reached 53%.

 3. **Letter Position Influence**: We observed that the influence of letter position on accuracy was minimal.
 This finding suggests that the model's performance was not heavily skewed by the position of the correct answer, reinforcing the robustness of our shuffling approach.